-Inline resources are useful for those that want to have always visible meta resource associations.
+Inline resources are useful for those that want to have always visible meta resource associations even if a resource doesn't have an associated image.
 After editing, behind the scenes Curio will associate or disassociate the figure with the given resource as appropriate, as if you had selected it from an inspector.